 "In going forward, we will support the Iraqi people as they strengthen their democracy, resolve political disputes, resettle those displaced by war and build ties of commerce and co-operation with the United States, the region and the world."

-The US military, which currently has fewer than 50,000 soldiers in Iraq, is due to withdraw all of its forces from the country by the end of 2011.'No trust'
+The US military, which currently has fewer than 50,000 soldiers in Iraq, is due to withdraw all of its forces from the country by the end of 2011.

 The first move by Iraqi politicians on Thursday was to elect Osama al-Nujaifi - a Sunni Arab member of al-Iraqiyya - as speaker of parliament.
 He was previously governor of Nineveh province.